mandober/debrief.math/270-graph/graph.GLOSSARY.md

 ## Clique
 A clique is a set of mutually adjacent vertices.

+## Closed trail
+see Tour

+## Closed walk
+A walk is a sequence of edges which joins a sequence of vertices.
+In a closed walk the first and last vertices are the same.

 ## Complete graph
 1. A complete graph is one in which every two vertices are adjacent: all edges that could exist are present.

 ## Connected graph
 A graph is connected if it has a path between each pair of vertices.

+## Cost
+see Weight

 ## Cycle
 A cycle is a non-empty path from a node to itself.
 A cycle may either refer to a closed walk (i.e. a tour), or, more specifically, to a simple cycle.
 In either case, the choice of the first vertex is usually considered unimportant: *cyclic permutations* of the walk produce the same cycle.
 Important special cases of cycles include Hamiltonian cycles, induced cycles, peripheral cycles.